wjakob/nanobind/docs/ownership_adv.rst

-  possible when the instance was originally created by a *new expression* within C++ and nanobind has taken over ownership (i.e., it was created by a function returning a raw pointer ``T *value`` with ``rv_policy::take_ownership``, or a function returning a ``std::unique_ptr<T>``).
+  possible when the instance was originally created by a *new expression* within C++ and nanobind has taken over ownership (i.e., it was created by a function returning a raw pointer ``T *value`` with :cpp:enumerator:`rv_policy::take_ownership`, or a function returning a ``std::unique_ptr<T>``).
 This limitation exists because the ``Deleter`` will execute the statement ``delete value`` when the unique pointer expires, causing undefined behavior when the object was allocated within Python (the problem here is that nanobind uses the Python memory allocator and furthermore co-locates Python and C++ object storage.
-A *delete expression* cannot be used in such a case). nanobind detects this and refuses such unsafe conversions with a warning.
+A *delete expression* cannot be used in such a case). nanobind detects this, refuses unsafe conversions with a ``TypeError`` and emits a separate warning.

 - To enable ownership transfer under all conditions, nanobind provides a custom ``Deleter`` named :cpp:class:`nb::deleter\<T\>